Introducing recommended courses, weather forecasts, live cameras, and course maps for Hachimantai Resort Panorama & Shimokura

 Recommended Gourmet

-Cinnamon Roll @ Shimokura Powder Station Shimokura Center Lodge The cafeteria at the Powder Station on the first floor is famous for its home-baked cinnamon rolls.
-Enjoy them with coffee made with Shimokura spring water.
-They also have a wide variety of freshly baked breads, making it the perfect place to take a break between skiing or for lunch.
+Cinnamon Rolls @ Shimokura Powder Station Shimokura Center Lodge The cafeteria on the first floor of the powder station is famous for its home-baked "cinnamon rolls."
+Enjoy them with coffee brewed with Shimokura spring water.
+There is also a wide variety of other freshly baked breads available, making it the perfect place to take a break during your skiing or lunch.

 Recommended hot springs

-Matsukawa Onsen Hachimantai Resort Panorama & Shimokura is a hot spring that is said to be a hidden hot spring.
-Soaking in the snow-viewing bath while listening to the murmuring of the Matsukawa Valley amidst the tranquil snow scenery is the best.
-The water is milky white and the spring quality is a simple hydrogen sulfide spring that will warm you to the core.
-Several hot spring inns also accept day-trippers.
+Matsukawa Onsen Hachimantai Resort Panorama & Shimokura is a secluded hot spring easily accessible from the resort.
+Soaking in the snow-covered landscape while listening to the gentle murmur of the Matsukawa Valley is a truly wonderful experience.
+The water is milky white, and its simple hydrogen sulfide spring water warms you to the core.
+Several inns in the area also welcome day visitors.